-This is a course which explores jazz, rock, Latin, and Big Band music from the 1930's to the present.
-Students will participate in the district festival and go on tour.
+This is a course which explores jazz, rock and concert band repertoire, emphasizing ensemble-style playing, some improvisation and the playing of Big Band music from the 1930's to the present.
+Students will participate in the district festival and other events.
 Public performances are part of the course requirements.
 This course may be off-timetable and attendance at all rehearsals is essential to student success and progress.

-INSTRUMENTAL MUSIC 11 & 12

-MIMJB11 INSTRUMENTAL MUSIC 11: JAZZ BAND

-MIMJB12 INSTRUMENTAL MUSIC 12: JAZZ BAND
+INSTRUMENTAL MUSIC 11-12: JAZZ BAND (MIMJB11, MIMJB12)

-Prerequisite: Band 9/10 or two years + experience on instrument
+Prerequisite: Band 9/10 or permission of the teacher

-This is a course which explores jazz, rock and concert band repertoire, emphasizing ensemble-style playing, improvisation and the playing of Big Band music from the 1930's to the present.
-Students will participate in the district festival and go on tour to a music festival.
+This is a course which explores jazz, rock and concert band repertoire, emphasizing ensemble-style playing, some improvisation and the playing of Big Band music from the 1930's to the present.
+Students will participate in the district festival and other events.
 Public performances are part of the course requirements.
 This course may be off-timetable and attendance at all rehearsals is essential to student success and progress.